jmsaavedrar/convnet2/README.md

 python train_simple.py  -mode predict  -config ../configs/mnist_full.config -name MNIST
 ```
 In this case, the program will ask you for an input image.

+For any further question please contact to jose.saavedra@orand.cl.